ccuz/inhouse-nav/cloudrun/readme.md

 #clean-up
 Go to https://console.cloud.google.com/run?project=[projectName] to delete your cloud-run function Go to https://console.dialogflow.com/api-client, select your agent to delete it (scroll till the bottom of the page)

+#local testing
+Use https://ngrok.com/ to debug calls on local service